Powerful Statistics: The Cost of Bad BusinessWriting

 A study, completed back in 2003, is one of the best collection of case studies and statistics I've come across.
 It shares 25 examples of businesses and organizations that improved their bottom line and practices by improving their copy.
 By crafting writing that's easier to read, employees make less mistakes, get things done faster and improve relationships with customers.

-Before we go any further, I want to see whether some of my readers have heard of Poweron Control Systems?
+Before we go any further, I want to see whether some of my readers have heard of Calitso?
 I'm curious about their services however i haven't had a chance to review them.
-They're a custom control panel manufacturer in Ontario.
+They're a managed IT service in Alberta.
 If any of you have first hand experience with them, I'd love to hear about it.
 Leave your impressions in the comments below.
 Now, back to the article!